Comparing skill of historical rainfall data based monsoon rainfall prediction in India with NWP forecasts

 \subsection{Data Sources}

-As mentioned earlier, we use daily gridded precipitation data obtained from IMD \cite{rajeevan2008analysis} spanning the period from 1901 to 2022, at a spatial resolution of $1^{\circ} \times 1^{\circ}$.
-At this resolution, the geographical extent of India is discretized into 357 grids.
-The NWP benchmark from NCEP is obtained from \cite{https://doi.org/10.24381/cds.181d637e}.
+\begin{enumerate} \item \textbf{IMD Ground Truth}: We use daily gridded precipitation data obtained from IMD spanning the period from 1901 to 2023, at a spatial resolution of $0.25^{\circ} \times 0.25^{\circ}$ \citep{pai2014development}.
+At this resolution, the geographical extent of India is discretized into 12,422 grids.
+We also use gridded data at $1^{\circ} \times 1^{\circ}$ resolution \citep{rajeevan2008analysis} during the same period, which provides data at 357 grids.
+This forms the ground truth dataset against which our predictions and other models are compared. \item \textbf{Additional weather variables}: Apart from precipitation, we also use daily atmospheric and land data at $0.25^\circ$ resolution provided by ECMWF as part of their reanalysis products \citep{https://doi.org/10.24381/cds.e2161bac}.
+These variables include: horizontal and vertical components of wind at 10m, temperature, soil moisture, cloud cover, vorticity at 850hPa, humidity, and divergence at 700hPa.
+These are the lower tropospheric pressure levels, indicative of cloud development and rainfall processes.
+The data is available from 1950 onwards. \item \textbf{NWP forecasts}: We conduct all comparisons against two popular NWP bechmarks, HRES and NCEP forecasts.
+The HRES daily forecasts are obtained from ECMWF \citep{https://doi.org/10.21957/open-data} for all years 2011 onwards, at a resolution of $0.25^\circ$, for both 1 and 3 days into the future.
+The NWP forecasts from NCEP are obtained from \cite{https://doi.org/10.24381/cds.181d637e}.
 It is available more or less on alternate days through the years $2011-2019$, capturing about 60\% of the days.
 Thereafter the data is available daily.
 The NCEP dataset provides gridded forecasts at 6 hour intervals, for three time periods: 1, 2 and 3 days into the future.
 The spatial resolution of these forecasts is $1^{\circ} \times 1^{\circ}$, with predictions recorded as cumulative values over the subsequent 24 hours at 6-hour intervals.
 Both the datasets are downloaded only for the JJAS months.